Music Lead - Mrs Prosol

 Manchester Music Hub

-If your child is interested in learning a musical instrument or joining a music club outside of school, please take a look at the Manchester Music Hub website for more details and information.
+If your child is interested in learning a musical instrument or joining a music club outside of school, please take a look below at the Manchester Music Hub website below for more details and information.

 3S have been very busy learning to sing a Traditional North American camp song in canon and they have also learnt to sing “Tongo” in call and response!